 Thank you for your interest in the Montclair Fund for Women’s Grant Awards.
-We are returning to our normal grantmaking process for the 2022 funding cycle.
-The Montclair Fund for Women’s 2022 grantmaking cycle has concluded.
-Please check back in January of 2023 for application deadline date.
+Our grantmaking for 2023 is now complete.
+Please check back early in 2024 for our next application deadline.

 Montclair Fund for Women makes grants to 501(c)3 organizations in Montclair and North Essex for programs supporting education and social justice and focusing on women of color.
 If you have not applied previously, please carefully review the Grantmaking Critera (link immediately below) or call our Executive Director, Lori Heninger, at 862.233.9316.